Individual Savings Accounts (ISAs) and Self-Invested Personal Pensions (SIPPs) are two of the cornerstones of any long-term savings strategy.

 Cash ISAs: a good home for short-term savings

-Every UK adult can put up to £15,240 into an ISA in the 2016/17 tax year (which runs to 5th April 2017).
-This ‘ISA allowance’ can be split between the three ISA types: Cash ISA, Stocks & Shares ISA and Innovative Finance ISA.
-The Government is also launching a fourth ISA type in April 2017 – the Lifetime ISA, which will be available to 18-40 year olds.
+Every UK adult can put up to £20,000 into an ISA in the 2017/18 tax year (which runs to 5th April 2018).
+This ‘ISA allowance’ can be split between the four ISA types: Cash ISA, Stocks & Shares ISA, Innovative Finance ISA and the new Lifetime ISA,which will be available to young people aged pver 18 and under 40 but has a maximum subscription of £4,000 per year.

 While you can hold cash in a Stocks and Shares ISA, it still generally makes sense to hold cash savings that you might need to call on in a hurry (an emergency fund, for example) in a separate instant-access ISA, perhaps with your bank.